mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-While the common perception of a fighter is as an attack platform or a ‘barrier’ to incoming enemies, they are often employed in a defensive role when missiles are flying through space, providing another layer of point defence for a fleet.
+While the common perception of a fighter is as an attack platform or a ‘barrier' to incoming enemies, they are often employed in a defensive role when missiles are flying through space, providing another layer of point defence for a fleet.